 Why Do Cyclists Shave Their Legs?

 During my research, I found that there are multiple reasons for cyclists shaving their legs.
-In the following sections, I’ll go through all of the factors and explain how shaving can affect that specific factor.

 Makes Massages More Comfortable